 Complying with the GDPR is more than just compliance: it is an incentive to gain insight into your customers and what data you possess.
 Our unique GDPR technology package brings all relevant data from your systems together in an integrated platform:

 The GDPR technology package incorporates four areas of expertise: Privacy Governance & Management, Legal, Data Discovery & Analysis and Identity & Access Management.

-PwC assists organisations with the required technical, organisational, and legal skills.
-We offer a standard approach with proven methods for assessing the degree to which you are prepared for the GDPR and which measures you will still need to take.
+PwC assists organisations with the required technical, organisational and legal capabilities.
+We offer a default approach with proven methods to assess what measures are needed and what benefits this may offer.